 Agile coaching course with Cherie Silas was another amazing milestone.
 I was so inspired by the course and getting to practice “transformational coaching” that my enthusiasm inspired my dad to join me for a majority of the course as he is heading a program developing health coaches at the local university (which I am also faculty member and helping them build their program).

 Another incredible milestones was being offered the chance to be a contributor to the book: “Best Agile Articles of 2017”!
-It was organized by Michael de la Maza and Cherie Silas, both heroes and mentors to me.
+It was organized by Michael de la Maza and Cherie Silas, both heroes to me.
 What it meant was searching for and reading hundreds of articles on Agile and figuring out what was important to me and what I thought would be important to other Agilest.
 I also got to see what articles the other contributors thought were valuable.
 This was an amazing learning opportunity for me.

 Being able to go through the “Path to CTC” course offered through Scrum Alliance and organized by Michael de la Maza and Cherie Silas was also a fantastic experience.
 It clearly outlines 5 areas that are crucial for Agile coaches, transformational coaching, systems coaching, scaling , sustainability, and enterprise coaching..
 I feel this will help educate and guide many CTC candidates to success.

 Creating the “Total Brain Coaching” book.
 I find it interesting that on my original application for the CTC it asked what I wanted to do in the future and one of the items was to write a book on coaching involving Ayurveda, Neurophysiology, and Agile.
 Three and a half years later I am just finishing the first iteration of this book with my Dad.
 Please see www.totalbraincoahing.com to see more.
 But the real joy is using it to help people change their habits, which help make their lives better.
-Whether it be to learn better communication habits, or to lose 10 lbs, I see people improve and feel empowered and that rocks!
+Whether it be to learn better communication habits, or to lose 10 pounds, I see people improve and feel empowered and that rocks!

 So is this journey worth it?